mmaia/docker-compose-images/elasticsearch/README.md

 Most images bind on localhost on ports withing range 9200 to 9300, make sure to have free ports on this range or reconfigure and rebuild the image: `docker-compose build`

+Once the images are built you can run: `docker-compose up`

 ## Install Elastic Search Head

 While the curl commands can be handy for a quick test of the cluster status I suggest